 Then, in late 2019, Iranian-controlled Iraqi militias launched a series of rocket attacks on Iraqi bases containing U.S. troops, provoking U.S. retaliatory air strikes against those militias and the January 2020 UCAV strike that killed General Qassem Soleimani.
-Rocket attacks by Iraqi militias have continued, and tensions remain high in Gulf waters.
+Rocket attacks by Iraqi militias have continued, and tensions in Gulf waters remain high.

-On May 10, 2020, a missile launched from an Iranian Navy frigate struck another Iranian naval vessel during a military exercise in the Gulf of Oman, killing at least 19 sailors and wounding 15.98 The incident raised questions about the competence and training of Iran's naval forces.
+On May 10, 2020, a missile launched from an Iranian Navy frigate struck another Iranian naval vessel during a military exercise in the Gulf of Oman, killing at least 19 sailors and wounding 15.
+The incident raised questions about the competence and training of Iran's naval forces.
 The June 2, 2021, sinking of the Kharg, Iran's largest warship, raised similar questions.
 The Kharg, a naval replenishment ship, caught fire and sank in the Gulf of Oman during a training exercise.
 Iran sustained another setback when its newest frigate, the Talayieh, capsized in its dry dock on December 5, 2021.

-However, while Iran's military forces have suffered numerous accidents because of lax maintenance and safety practices, there also was speculation that some of the incidents may have resulted from covert Israeli attacks.
-Israel reportedly has attacked at least 12 Iranian vessels transporting oil, arms, and other cargo to Syria to prop up the Assad regime and Hezbollah.99 It also has been suspected of triggering the April 6, 2021, explosion that damaged the Saviz, a converted cargo ship permanently moored in the Red Sea near the coast of Yemen to collect intelligence and support Iran's Houthi allies.
-100 For its part, Iran is suspected of at least two attacks on Israeli-owned cargo ships: one on February 25, 2021, in the Gulf of Oman and another on March 25, 2021, in the Arabian Sea.
-101 Although its contours remain murky, it is clear that the Iran-Israel shadow war has expanded to include maritime attacks.
+However, although lax maintenance and safety practices have caused Iran's military forces to suffer numerous accidents, there also has been speculation that some of the incidents might have resulted from covert Israeli attacks.
+Israel reportedly has attacked at least 12 Iranian vessels transporting oil, arms, and other cargo to Syria to prop up the Assad regime and Hezbollah.
+It also has been suspected of triggering the April 6, 2021, explosion that damaged the Saviz, a converted cargo ship permanently moored in the Red Sea near the coast of Yemen to collect intelligence and support Iran's Houthi allies.
+For its part, Iran is suspected of at least two attacks on Israeli-owned cargo ships: one on February 25, 2021, in the Gulf of Oman and another on March 25, 2021, in the Arabian Sea.
+In February 2023, Israel accused Iran of attacking another Israeli-owned oil tanker in the Arabian Sea.
+Although its contours remain murky, it is clear that the Iran-Israel shadow war has expanded to include maritime attacks.